The Aloes Wild Coast Lodge

 1. Launching; - I suggest launching at high tide.
 The rivers a lot deeper, the boats should float easier off the trailers and there’s less mud.

-3. Mooring; I’ve asked Sandile to show you the two spots we use.
-We all try work together down here, because the jetty’s are a limited number and we share were we can.
+3. Mooring; If you bring boats, we can arrange to show you where to tie up etc. We all try work together down here, because the jetty’s are a limited number and we share were we can.
 When mooring, leave enough slack in ropes for ebb and flow of tides ok.
 Your Gillie (if you’ve hired one), can also just check on your boats during the day, when he cleans them etc.

-it is best to shop in Port St Johns at either Spar, Boxer, or U Save stores.
+Shopping – it is best to shop in Port St Johns at either Spar, Boxer, or U Save stores.
 You can get most things you need there.
 The are Chemists there, also Doctors, and most basic infrastructure.
-They stock bait, some tackle, and you can buy your alcohol needs near the Shell service station, called “ Undercliff bottle store, its just before you enter the Town, opposite The Spotted Grunter Resort, on your right.
+They stock bait, some tackle, and you can buy your alcohol needs near the Shell service station, called “ Undercliff Bottle Store, it’s just before you enter the Town, opposite The Spotted Grunter Resort, on your right.

 andrewklette@gmail.com